amsound/pihub-remote-nrf/README.md

 * **TV discovery confusion?** `presence_source` shows the most recent TV discovery source, not the current mode source of truth.
 * **No device-state flow action?** Check whether the same logical flow already ran recently, or whether another sequence was already active and the signal was ignored as busy.
 * **Mode changed but `last_flow` is null?** That is expected when mode changed by startup reconcile or direct mode set rather than by a successfully completed flow.
+* **Samsung soundbar state looks stale or blank?** Ensure the SmartThings backend is pulling the live status endpoint, not a less-current device metadata payload.
+If `power_on` is parsed as false, PiHub intentionally clears source-derived Samsung fields such as `source`, `raw_input_source`, `sound_from`, and `listen_active`.
+* **Samsung soundbar refreshes feel slow?** `POST /refresh/speaker` triggers an immediate best-effort speaker refresh.
+In practice this works well when paired with an external refresh hint source such as a Home Assistant automation reacting to SmartThings entity changes.
+* **Samsung soundbar transport commands fail?** Some Samsung-specific playback capabilities exposed in SmartThings metadata may still be restricted by the public API and can return `403` even though they appear available in Samsung’s own apps.
+* **TV watching volume feels slow on Samsung soundbar backend?** In TV/ARC mode, the Samsung soundbar backend may proxy volume/mute to the Samsung TV integration instead of using slower SmartThings cloud volume commands.

 ---